Telescope Advisor Awards 2026: Best Telescopes of the Year

 Ease of Use

 Setup time from unboxing to first light, manual clarity, alignment complexity, and learning curve for a first-time user.
-GoTo/app operation tested from cold start.
-Eyepiece accessibility and balance evaluated.
+GoTo/app operation evaluated via usability benchmarks and aggregated user feedback on setup difficulty.
+Eyepiece accessibility and balance assessed.

 15 pts